RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Results

 In addition to comparing performance, we explore the effectiveness of region-based representations in addressing multi-location bugs.
-Our findings reveal that RepairLLaMA correctly repairs 48 instances of such bugs.
+Our findings reveal that RepairLLaMA correctly repairs \new{51} instances of such bugs.
 For example, RepairLLaMA correctly fixes a complex multi-chunk bug, Math-86, from the Defects4J v2, as illustrated in \autoref{fig:math-86}.
-To the best of our knowledge, RepairLLaMA is the first program repair approach to correctly fix Math-86.
 Math-86 presents two error sections that require simultaneous attention and correction: 1) the removal of an if block that throws an exception, and 2) the introduction of a new if condition.
 Note that these two sections have more than 20 lines of distance between each other, showing that RepairLLaMA can fix bugs where the multiple edit locations are far away from each other.
-To summarize, our experiments give clear evidence that RepairLLaMA's representation enable repair of a wide range of multi-location bugs.
+To summarize, our experiments give clear evidence that RepairLLaMA's representation enables the repair of a wide range of multi-location bugs.

 \autoref{fig:strongest-extension} shows another example of an exact match multi-location patch generated by RepairLLaMA, which is for a HumanEval-Java bug \textit{STRONGEST\_EXTENSION}.
 RepairLLaMA first swaps the statements conditioned by the two existing if conditions, understanding that the wrong counters are being incremented in each case.
 Then, RepairLLaMA conditions the two statements updating the current values of \textit{val} and \textit{strong} only if the difference between the counters is greater than the already existing solution.
 Both \autoref{fig:strongest-extension} and \autoref{fig:math-86} show the effectiveness of RepairLLaMA in repairing multi-location bugs, thanks to tailored code representations that represent fault localization information in a realistic manner.